 Among different yield and yield attributing characters, highest seed weight per plant was recorded in the full RDP with both PSM application (10.58 g) and it was statistically at par with full RDP with PSF treatment (10.47 g).
 Application of PSB with full and half RDP, PSF+half dose RDP, both PSMs+half RDP and full RDP control treatment showed statistically at par seed weight per plant.
-Lowest seed weight per plant was recorded in the absolute treatment (6.84 g).
 In terms of seed yield and straw yield, highest values were recorded in the treatment of both PSM application with full RDP (31.40 and 51.01 q/ha, respectively) and it was at par with full RDP+PSF (29.90 and 50.81 q/ha, respectively) as well as full RDP+PSB (30.02 and 49.60 q/ha, respectively).
 Single or dual application of PSMs along with half RDP was at par with full RDP control application, suggesting efficacy of isolated microbes in the reduction of 50% chemical phosphatic fertilizers, without compromising wheat yield under saline stress conditions.
 Lower seed and straw yield was recorded in the 50% RDF that kept uninoculated with any of PSMs (23.56 and 40.85 q/ha, respectively).
-Lowest seed and straw yield was recorded in the absolute control treatment (20.30 and 34.67 q/ha, respectively) among different treatments under study.
 Alam et al. (2022) reported that application of PSB under alkaline soil conditions significantly improved yield attributes in wheat.
 Further, the finding implied that application of PSB with 100% RDP as inorganic phosphorus has potential to enhance the growth and yield of wheat over sole P application.
 In the similar study, Wang et al. (2022) also reported that PSB inoculation significantly improved the yield of wheat in the tune of 14.42% when compared with the sole P fertilizer application.

 CONCLUSION: